moq-wg/moq-transport/draft-ietf-moq-transport.md

 A SUBSCRIBE_UPDATE could narrow a subscription and it could make sense to skip over ranges of Objects.
 In this case, a publisher MAY reset the existing stream and start sending on a new one, with the same Subscribe ID.
 Publishers MUST NOT skip Objects otherwise.
-Because there are no unexplained Object gaps, it is not necessary to send Objects with the 'End of Group' status or 'End of Track' status.
+Because there is no explicit Group ID, publishers MUST send Objects with the 'End of Group' status to indicate the end of the Group.

 Latest (0x2): Objects from the most recent Group SHOULD be delivered first, in ascending Object ID order when possible, unless indicated otherwise by